 The best deals at Amazon ahead of Amazon Prime Day 2022

-Amazon Prime Day is coming soon.
+Amazon Prime Day is coming soon - it's like Black Friday in July.
 But that doesn't mean there's a shortage of deals available at Amazon right now.
 We've found great deals at Amazon in June 2022, including discounted prices LG OLED TVs, Apple Watches, the best toys and more that you can shop right now.
 There's even an Amazon gift card offer that's like getting $10 in free money.

+You might have to wait to get a killer lightning deal, but there are plenty of deals to shop right now.

 Top products in this article: